chaserogers/boxfiles/README.md

 - navigate to boxfiles/rails/.rails_template.rb
 - uncomment lines 51-54
-- change b0xw00d to your github username on line 51
+- change chaserogers to your github username on line 51
 - save your changes

-An example application generated with this template can be found [here] (https://github.com/b0xw00d/rails_template_example).
+An example application generated with this template can be found [here] (https://github.com/chaserogers/rails_template_example).